klane11/react_graphql/README.md

 # Firstbase Frontend Coding Challenge
-Welcome to the Firstbase Frontend Coding Challenge.

-All of the instructions to complete this challenge are found in this readme.
-If you have any questions please e-mail the hiring manager you are working with.

-## Objectives
-* Assessing experience with Typescript
-* Assessing experience with ReactJS
-* Assessing experience with Testing in React Projects
-* Asessing an understanding of best practices for ReactJS and Typescript development

-## The Challenge
-You will build a react js application that allows a user to view, edit, and search an employee directory.
-The employee directory is implemented with a GraphQL API located in this git repository.

 ### Use Cases
 * As a user I should be able to view the entire employee directory